Juicy Pasta with Prosciutto and Cherry Tomatoes

 Step 3: Cook the Pasta

-Step 4: Combine Pasta with Roasted Ingredients
+Step 4: Combine and Finish

-Dish out the pasta onto serving plates.
+Divide the pasta among serving bowls or plates.